cs1302uga/cs1302-ce02/README.md

                 |--- example
    ```

-1. Navigate to the default package for source code.
-Within this directory, create a file called
+1. Navigate to the `src` directory.
+In this example, `src` is the default package for source code.
-   `Hello.java`.
-Within this file, write a basic Java program to read in the user's name and then
+   Inside of the `src` directory, create a file called `Hello.java`.
+Within this file, write a Java
-   output `Hello, <user>` with their name instead of `<user>`.
-Your program should work
+   program to read in the user's name and then output `Hello, <user>` with their name instead of
-   **without any import statements**.
-What is the line of java code to instantiate a `Scanner`
+   `<user>`.
+Your program should work **without any import statements**.
+What is the line of java
-   object without importing the class?
+   code to instantiate a `Scanner` object without importing the class?

 1. Compile and run your code directly from the default package.
-In which directory is the compiled
+Don't use the `-d` option for `javac`
-   code at this point?
+   in this step.
+In which directory is the compiled code contained?

-   Once you are confident that it is working, remove the _compiled_ code.
+   Once you are confident that it is working, remove the _compiled_ (byte) code (not your source code).

 1. Move the `Hello` class (source code) into the `cs1302.example` package.
 What two things must be done to
    accomplish this?

 1. For better organization, let's separate the source code from the compiled code.
 Directly inside
    the `exercise2` directory, add a subdirectory called `bin`.
 This directory will be the default
    package for our compiled code.
-What is the single command to compile `Hello.java` and place the
+From within `exercise2`, what is the single command to compile
-   compiled code into the `bin` directory?
+   `Hello.java` and place the compiled code into the `bin` directory?

 1. From the `exercise2` directory, what is the single command to run the `Hello` program?

 1. From your home directory (not `exercise2`), what is the single command to run the `Hello`
    program?
-The correct answer will be different for each group.

     **CHECKPOINT**